varungraj/6bit-rate-limiter-verilog/README.md

 Compilation and Simulation:

-Compile the design and testbench using Xrun | cmd is xrun -sv -access +rwc ratelimiter.v ratelimiter_tb.sv
+Compile the design and testbench using cmd xrun -sv -access +rwc ratelimiter.v ratelimiter_tb.sv

 Run the simulation: